andreialbu03/CareBridge-Mobile/README.md

 ## Overview

-CareBridge empowers you to better understand your health by interpreting medical jargon with a range of features:

-- **Document Upload**: Easily upload your doctor's notes or medical documents securely.
-- **Document Interpretation**: Receive explanations in plain English to help you understand the medical information contained in the documents.
-- **Text Extraction**: The tool extracts the text from your uploaded documents for analysis.
+CareBridge is now redesigned with a mobile-first approach to improve accessibility and usability for a wider audience.
+This update ensures optimal performance on mobile devices, addressing the technological landscape where mobile usage is dominant.

 ## Features

-### Document Upload

-Upload and store your medical documents securely to keep track of your health records.

-### Document Interpretation

-Receive medical explanations in plain language to understand your health situation better.
+With CareBridge, you can easily interpret medical jargon and understand your health with a range of features:

+- **Mobile Optimization**: Responsive design, touch-friendly navigation, and intuitive interfaces for seamless use on smartphones.

+- **Document Upload**: Securely upload your doctor's notes or medical documents for interpretation.

+- **Document Interpretation**: Get clear, plain-language explanations of medical information.

+- **Text Extraction**: Extract and analyze text from uploaded medical documents.

+- **Text-to-Speech**: Listen to translated medical explanations, making the app more accessible for users with visual impairments or low literacy.

+- **Mobile-Native Integrations**: Use your phone’s camera to upload doctor’s notes easily.

+- **Sharing & Saving**: Save medical information to your device or share it via email and messaging apps.

 ## Dependencies